-With three 18-hole courses on a substantial 990-acre residential development, Club de Golf Novo Sancti Petri is one of the biggest golf resorts in Spain.
+With three 18-hole courses on a substantial 990-acre residential development, Real Novo Sancti Petri Golf Club is one of the biggest golf resorts in Spain.
 The “A” course here, comprising the Sea and Pine Trees 9-hole layouts, was part of an original 27-hole complex that opened in 1990.

 Designed by Seve Ballesteros, the front nine are laid out over open, exposed land close to the Mediterranean coastline and holes 5 to 7 form a particularly strong trio with the memorable, par four, 6th played to a raised green overlooking the beach.